Southern Collard Greens

 There is nothing quite like the earthy goodness of Southern Collard Greens combined with a punch of fresh garlic and salty, delicious bacon.
 They work perfectly together to create a comforting side dish with bold flavor that pairs well with various low-carb meals.
 It's one of my favorite tender green recipes, and the family loves it.
 While it takes a while to prepare, the delicious flavors are worth all the effort.

 Try out these savory greens alongside a meat dish or any Southern meals.
 I guarantee everyone will be impressed!
 If you have any questions about making the collards or have a link to your favorite Southern recipe, post it in the comments!
-Thanks for reading!
+As always, you can join in the conversation and see more pictures and stuff on Facebook and Instagram.
+Let's explore food together.

 Other Healthy Side Dish Recipes